markasoftware/i405-tunnel/docs/real-time-tuning.md

   you're sending high non-I405 egress traffic.
 And, similarly to system load, high egress traffic for any reason could indicate that you are "online" and generally using your network, and hence are more likely to be using the I405 connection as well.
++ Add the `preempt=full` linux kernel parameter.
+This will let userspace threads interrupt the kernel in more places.
+(If you're really hardcore, you could even setup `PREEMPT_RT`, but that's probably not necessary).

 ## `SO_TXTIME`